NickyJosephson/CaptchaHarvester/README.md

 # CAPTCHA Harvester

 A robust and efficient tool for collecting and solving CAPTCHA challenges in web applications.
-This harvester is designed to assist developers in bypassing CAPTCHA challenges ethically and legally by integrating with third-party services or self-solving mechanisms.
+This harvester is designed to assist developers in bypassing CAPTCHA challenges ethically and legally by using self-solving mechanisms.
+Utilizes scheme protocol interception to help mimic a human browser.

 ## Table of Contents